 Humanitarian Assistance Cooperation- India has always lent a helping hand to Maldives in humanitarian assistance.
 Mentioned below are some of the examples of humanitarian assistance (a) India has signed an MoU with Maldives for High Impact Community Development Projects (HICDPs) in 2019.
-A number of socio-economic development projects are planned to be through implemented Maldives these in projects. (b) India has provided 100,000 Covishield vaccines to Maldives in January 2021 during the peak of the pandemic.
+A number of socio-economic development projects are planned to be implemented in Maldives through these projects. (b) India has provided 100,000 Covishield vaccines to Maldives in January 2021 during the peak of the pandemic.
 Through Operation Sanjeevani, India supplied 6.2 tonnes of essential medicines to Maldives in the fight against COVID 19.
-India has handed over two sea ambulances to the Defence Ministry of (e) India provided assistance to Maldives during recovery efforts after the 2004 Tsunami.
+India has handed over two sea ambulances to the Ministry Defence (e) India provided assistance to Maldives during recovery efforts after the 2004 Tsunami.
 India also helped address the shortage of drinking water in Maldives in 2014 through Operation Neer.